smerckel/dbdreader/README.rst

 * Bug fix for reading dbd files on Windows.

+* a wheel provided for CPython 3.9 on Windows 64 bit.

 Version 0.4.6

 * Added  get_CTD_sync, a convenience method to retrieve CTD data, and other parameters mapped on the CTD time stamps.
 Also ensures time stamps are monotonically increasing.